Embassy of Ukraine, Rome: History of Diplomatic Relations Between Ukraine and Italy

-Ukraine and Italy established diplomatic relations in 1992, soon after Ukraine independence from the Soviet Union.
-The Italian government supported the 2004 Orange Revolution in Ukraine.
-Italy also supported Ukraine's claim to the Crimean Peninsula over Russia's claim in the 2014 Crimean Crisis.
+Ukraine and Italy established diplomatic relations in 1992, soon after Ukraine gained its independence from the Soviet Union.
+Italy also supported Ukraine's sovereignty over the Crimean Peninsula in the 2014 annexation of Crimea by the Russian Federation.

 Like other Western European countries, Italy has welcomed Ukraine's attempts in recent years to have closer ties to the European Union and NATO.
 Nevertheless, Italian-Ukrainian relations are not entirely harmonious.
-Italy opened and maintains informal diplomatic offices in the Donetsk People's Republic and the Luhansk People's Republic.
-The DPR and LPR declared independence from Ukraine in 2014 with the help of Russia, however Ukraine considers them to be rebellious provinces whose declarations of independence lacked legal basis (see War in Donbass and Russo-Ukrainian War).
-On a visit to Italy in February 2020, Ukrainian President Volodymyr Zelenskyy urged Italian Prime Minister Giuseppe Conte to shut down Italy's "illegal" diplomatic offices in the DPR and the LPR.
+The Donetsk People's Republic and Luhansk People's Republic opened and maintained informal diplomatic offices in Italy as of 2020.
+On a visit to Italy in February 2020, Ukrainian President Volodymyr Zelenskyy urged Italian Prime Minister Giuseppe Conte to shut down the DPR and LPR's "illegal" offices in Italy.

 In addition to the Ukrainian embassy in Rome, Ukraine maintains consulates in the Italian cities of Florence, Bari, and Milan.
 Italy maintains an embassy in the Ukrainian capital, Kyiv.